 These are just a few of the crucial features to look for when choosing a food delivery platform.
 Other features are important to your business’s specific needs, like a delivery fee.
 A delivery fee can prove to be an important feature that can decide the popularity of the app.
 Sometimes reading a customer review can help you find out if the service is suitable for you or not.
 That’s why it’s crucial to have a well-thought-out and realistic plan for your implementation before you even go shopping for an app or software that can assist you in executing your plan.

 1 – DoorDash

-DoorDash is an aggregator platform that is currently used by over 310,000 restaurants in +4,000 cities.
-It matches local restaurants with local ‘dashers’ (i.e., freelance couriers) so that you don’t have to hire your couriers.
+DoorDash is an aggregator platform that over 310,000 restaurants in +4,000 cities currently use.
+It matches local restaurants with local ‘dashers’ (i.e., freelance couriers) to not have to hire your couriers.

 - Useful for diner takeout orders;

 - A monthly charge for no delivery fee

 Food, drinks, retail goods – you name it, Postmates can help get it delivered right to your customers’ doors.
 Their mission says it all: “Our mission is to enable anyone to have anything delivered on-demand.”
 Postmates, like many of its counterparts, uses a fleet of couriers to fulfill orders from local restaurant partners.

 - Restaurants can outsource the whole delivery;